jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 # State Injection
 Singletons can contain state, but their state applies to all clients who share a reference to the Singleton instance as was seen with the original version of the __ConfigurationManager__.
 The solution shown above introduced a `ConfigurationCache` wrapper class that intercepted and satisfied the request without having to invoke the Singleton.

 Most Singleton examples focus upon the creation of the sole Singleton instance, but that's only part of the story.
 Singleton classes also have methods for behavior.
 What if our Singleton request is more functional?
 What if we want Singleton to process with client specific state without that state impacting other clients?
+Since we want to access the Singleton instance, we can't use the same wrapper technique shown above, which avoids the Singleton instance for local cached values.

 Rather than depending upon state within the Singleton class when calling a functional method, pass state as an argument to the Singleton functional method.